 Moon Monday #194: On the approval of India’s Chandrayaan 4 sample return mission, and first look at Chang’e 6 samples

 This week’s Moon Monday has not one but two feature stories!
 So much has been happening in lunar exploration this whole year that I’ve transitioned to writing deep dives more frequently so as to adequately capture and contextualize big updates.
-If you appreciate my efforts to bring you such a highly curated community resource every single week, please do support. 🚀🌗
+If you appreciate my efforts to bring you such a highly curated community resource every single week, join the supporters. 🚀🌗

 Chandrayaan 4 has entered the chat